microbiomedata/docs/content/home/src/howto_guides/submit2nmdc.md

 Fields marked with a ⚠️ symbol indicate a validation issue.
 For example, a required value is missing or a value is not in the expected format.
 These do not prevent your updates from being saved.
 The issues only need to be resolved before the final submission to NMDC for review.
 Once a sample has been started, you can return to the Study page via the ← button in the upper left.
 Your new sample will now appear at the bottom of your screen.

-Additional information about sample metadata can be found above in [header](#sample-metadata).
+Additional information about sample metadata can be found above in [Sample Metadata](#sample-metadata).

 #### Tools and Features